-Much like Flat Tyre on your car, a broken Pole Section is an annoyance that can be easily rectified.
+Much like a flat tyre on your car, a broken pole section is an annoyance that can be easily rectified.

-Cut the Shock Cord to enable you to remove the broken Pole Section.
-This is also a good time to replace the Shock Cord as well.
+Cut the shock cord to enable you to remove the broken pole section.
+This is also a good time to replace the shock cord as well.

-Measure both the diameter and overall length of the Pole Section.
-Once you have these measurements, you will be able to organise a Pole Replacement kit from your local Camping Goods retailer.
+Measure both the diameter and overall length of the pole section.
+Once you have these measurements, you will be able to organise a pole replacement kit from your local camping goods retailer.
 You may have to cut the replacement pole to length.
-This can be done with a Hack Saw easily.
+This cabe done with a hack saw easily.
 Lightly sand the cut edge to remove any sharp edges.